HRomie/dropbear-init-fix/README.md

 * You will get a couple of `ps` errors in your terminal right after LUKS unlocking.
 * You might get this scary message in your terminal after boot up:
   > Aiee, segfault!
 You should probably report this as a bug to the developer
-* Your network interfaces *might* refuse to automatically come up again
+* Your network interfaces *might* refuse to automatically come up after a successful boot.

 ## How it works